 Overload protection stages are placed between the attenuator and the PGA, providing a symmetrically clipped output whenever the input becomes large enough to overload the PGA.
 A comparator senses the overload signal amplitude and substitutes a fixed DC level to prevent undesirable overload recovery effects.
-As with the previous stages, the VCA is AC coupled into the PGA.
+As with the previous stages, the VCA is AC-coupled into the PGA.
 In this case, the coupling time constant varies from 5μs at the highest gain (45dB) to 59μs at the lowest gain (25dB).

-The VCA2612 includes a built-in reference, common to both channels, to supply a regulated voltage for critical areas of the circuit.
-This reduces the susceptibility to power supply variation, ripple, and noise.
-In addition, separate power supply and ground connections are provided for each channel and for the reference circuitry, further reducing interchannel cross-talk.
+The VCA2616 includes a built-in reference, common to both channels, to supply a regulated voltage for critical areas of the circuit.
+This reduces the susceptibility to power-supply variation, ripple, and noise.
+In addition, separate power supply and ground connections are provided for each channel and for the reference circuitry, further reducing interchannel crosstalk.

-Further details regarding the design, operation and use of each circuit block are provided in the following sections.
+Further details regarding the design, operation, and use of each circuit block are provided in the following sections.

-LOW NOISE PREAMPLIFIER (LNP)-DETAIL
+LOW-NOISE PREAMPLIFIER (LNP)-DETAIL

-The LNP is designed to achieve a low noise figure, especially when employing active termination.
+The LNP is designed to achieve a low-noise figure, especially when employing active termination.
 Figure 4 is a simplified schematic of the LNP, illustrating the differential input and output capability.
-The input stage employs low resistance local feedback to achieve stable low noise, low distortion performance with very high input impedance.
-Normally, low noise circuits exhibit high power consumption due to the large bias currents required in both input and output stages.
+The input stage employs low resistance local feedback to achieve stable low-noise, lowdistortion performance with very high input impedance.
+Normally, low noise circuits exhibit high power consumption as a result of the large bias currents required in both input and output stages.
 The LNP uses a patented technique that combines the input and output stages such that they share the same bias current.
-Transistors Q_4 and Q_5 amplify the signal at the gate-source input of Q4, the +IN side of the LNP.
-The signal is further amplified by the Q1 and Q2 stage, and then by the final Q_3 and R_L gain stage, which uses the same bias current as the input devices Q4 and Q5.
-Devices Q6 through Q{10} play the same role for signals on the -IN side.
+Transistors Q4 and Q5 amplify the signal at the gate-source input of Q4, the +IN side of the LNP.
+The signal is further amplified by the Q1 and Q2 stage, and then by the final Q3 and R_L gain stage, which uses the same bias current as the input devices Q4 and Q5.
+Devices Q6 through Q10 play the same role for signals on the -IN side.

-The differential gain of the LNP is given in Equation (1):
+The differential gain of the LNP is given in Equation 1:

-$$Gain = 2 \bullet \left[\frac{R_L}{R_S} \right] \tag{1}$$
+$$Gain = 2 \times \left[\frac{R_L}{R_S} \right]$$ (1)

 FIGURE 4.
-Schematic of the Low Noise Preamplifier (LNP).
+Schematic of the Low-Noise Preamplifier (LNP).